kubernetes/kops/README.md

 The easiest way to get a production Kubernetes cluster up and running.

-# Version 1.4.2 is here!

-See the official [release notes](HISTORY.md) for more information on what changed

 # What is kops?

 We like to think of it as `kubectl` for clusters.